punkave/jquery-json-call/README.md

 This is a pain in PHP, but extremely easy with node.js and Express: you will find the object you passed to `$.jsonCall` in `req.body`.
 Boom!
 That's it.
 [If you are stuck with PHP, you may find this helpful.](http://stackoverflow.com/questions/3063787/handle-json-request-in-php)

-The server's response must also be JSON.
-However you don't have to set the content type explicitly as long as what you output is valid JSON.
+Unless you override with the `dataType` option, the server's response must also be JSON.
+However you don't have to set the content type header correctly as long as what you output is valid JSON.

 Again, with Express you can just write: